-Memories as escapism for when things are bad.
+Memories as a way to escape reality when things are bad.
 We seek shelter wherever we can.
 Too often our mind seeks refuge in dangerous places.
-Sometimes this is in self-destructive behaviours like excessive drinking or substance abuse of any sort.
+Sometimes this is in self-destructive behaviours like substance abuse.
 Then there are times our mind sprints to our past as it is often a place of comfort and security.
 It acts as a form of escapism when you find yourself overwhelmed by life.

 Memories are powerful